bc-chichi/Range-Find-Browser-Extension-RFBE-/README.md

 It's the perfect tool for browsing deal websites, financial reports, data tables, or any page with dense numerical information.

-![Range-Find Screenshot]
-*Note: You can take a screenshot of the extension in action, name it `placeholder.png` (or anything else), and upload it to your GitHub repository to replace this image.*

 ---